Modular resurgent structures

 \subsection{From topological strings}

-Let us compare the paradigm of \emph{modular resurgence} with the \emph{strong-weak resurgent symmetry} of the spectral trace of local $\IP^2$, showing that the construction presented here and the one of~\cite[Section~3]{FR1phys} are coincident and complementary.
+Let us compare the paradigm of modular resurgence with the \emph{strong-weak resurgent symmetry} of the spectral trace of local $\IP^2$ and show that the construction presented here and the one of~\cite[Section~3]{FR1phys} are coincident and complementary.

 We start by recalling the necessary background from~\cite{Rella22, FR1phys}.
-Following the prescription of~\cite{GHM, CGM2}, quantizing the mirror curve to local $\IP^2$ gives rise to a quantum operator acting on $L^2(\IR)$ whose inverse $\rho_{\IP^2}$ is positive-definite and of trace class.
-Its first fermionic spectral trace\footnote{The fermionic spectral traces $Z_X(\bm{N},\hbar)$ provide a non-perturbative definition of the topological string on a toric CY threefold $X$ according to the conjectural Topological String/Spectral Theory (TS/ST) correspondence.
+Following the prescription of~\cite{GHM}, quantizing the mirror curve to local $\IP^2$ gives rise to a quantum operator acting on $L^2(\IR)$ whose inverse $\rho_{\IP^2}$ is positive-definite and of trace class.
+The first fermionic spectral trace\footnote{The fermionic spectral traces $Z_X(\bm{N},\hbar)$, $\bm{N} \in \IZ^{g_X}$, provide a non-perturbative definition of topological string theory on a toric CY threefold $X$ according to the topological string/spectral theory (TS/ST) correspondence~\cite{GHM, CGM2}.
+Here, $g_X$ is the genus of the mirror curve to $X$.
 The Planck constant $\hbar$ satisfies a strong-weak coupling duality $\hbar \propto g_s^{-1}$, where $g_s$ is the string coupling constant.} $Z_{\IP^2}(1, \hbar)=\mathrm{Tr}(\mrho_{\IP^2})$ is a well-defined analytic function of the quantum deformation parameter $\hbar \in \IC'$, which is known in closed form for $\Im(\hbar)>0$~\cite{KM}.
 The all-orders perturbative expansions of the logarithm of the spectral trace in the limits of $\hbar \rightarrow 0$ and $\hbar \rightarrow \infty$ have been computed by the second author in~\cite{Rella22}.
 They give rise to the Gevrey-1 asymptotic series